US urges restraint as Kashmir massacre tensions put India and Pakistan on edge

 India also has two nuclear-capable submarines while Pakistan has none.

-CNN’s Jennifer Hansler, Rhea Mogul and Sofia Saifi contributed to this report.
+CNN’s Nic Robertson, Jennifer Hansler, Rhea Mogul, Sophia Saifi and Aishwarya S Iyer contributed to this report.

 The-CNN-Wire

-Note: Clarification: This story has been updated to make clear Vice President JD Vance said militant groups “sometimes” operate from within Pakistan.